TaratorMusic/TaratorMusic/README.md

 MusicBrainz API to fetch song genre, artist and language information

-FFmpeg and FFprobe to automatically stabilise audio levels,
+FFmpeg and FFprobe to automatically stabilise audio levels

 Discord Rich Presence to momentarily share listened songs in Discord